 These flavor syrups are essentially a very strong brewed herbal tea.
 With no added sweetener, they will last for up to 5 days in the fridge.
 Adding sweetener may reduce this time to just two days!

-Here are a few ways to increase the storage time of your herb-infused flavor syrups:
+Here are a few ways to increase the storage time of your herbal flavor syrups:

 - Use boiling water to kill any microorganisms that might be on the herbs.

-- Pour boiling water into your final storage and serving container prior to straining in the herbal infusion.
+- Sanitize the storage bottle by pour boiling water into it.
 This will kill any microorganisms in the storage container.